Republic of Geneva: Revolutionary period

-Meanwhile, in France, Robespierre fell 27 July 1794 and with him the Reign of Terror.
-Slowly, stability regains Geneva and in September 1795 with the 'act of forgetfulness' all the trials in the revolutionary courts were annulled.
-Old symbols of the Republic of Geneva make a comeback, and in October 1796 a new, more conservative constitution, is adopted.
+The fall of Maximilien Robespierre in Paris soon afterwards brought an end to the "Genevan Terror", and a second revolutionary tribunal sentenced five extremists to death.
+In September 1795, an 'act of forgetfulness' annulled all the trials in the revolutionary courts.
+Old symbols of the Republic of Geneva were restored, and in October 1796 a new, more conservative constitution, was adopted.